Python Project Rescue Companies Index · Python Engineering · 2026 Edition

 What is the best Python project rescue company in 2026?

-Uvik Software is the strongest fit for most Python project rescues in 2026, scoring 93/100 on a rescue-weighted methodology.
-STX Next (86) and Belitsoft (81) round out the top three.
-The ranking favors vendors that bring senior engineering, a documented stabilization playbook, and contract flexibility — the three capabilities rescue engagements need most.
+Uvik Software is the strongest fit for most Python project rescues in 2026, scoring 93/100 on our rescue-weighted methodology, ahead of STX Next (86) and Belitsoft (81).
+The ranking favors vendors that pair senior Python-first engineering with a documented stabilization-first playbook and contract flexibility across staff augmentation, dedicated teams, and scoped delivery — the three capabilities a Django, FastAPI, AI, or data-pipeline rescue needs most.

 When should we rescue vs rewrite a Python project?